 Behind the numbers is a disconcerting brew of statistics that shows the jobs market is far from full health.» Read More

-HOUSTON— Oilfield services company Baker Hughes Inc. says the number of rigs exploring for oil and natural gas in the U.S. fell 17 this week to 1,925..
-Of the major oil- and gas-producing states, Kansas gained two rigs while Arkansas, Louisiana, West Virginia and Wyoming each rose by one.
+HOUSTON— Oilfield services company Baker Hughes Inc. says the number of rigs exploring for oil and natural gas in the U.S. increased by 11 this week to 1,925..
+Of the major oil- and gas-producing states, Texas gained seven rigs, New Mexico and Pennsylvania each gained two and Arkansas, Oklahoma and Wyoming each gained one.

 NEW YORK— Supermarket chain Kroger said Friday it will hire about 20,000 workers to fill permanent jobs.
 Kroger Co. is the largest U.S. supermarket operator and it runs Ralph's, Fry's, and other chains.
 Kroger said the jobs are now available and said it hopes to fill them as soon as possible.

 Aramark is reviewing the recommendations and will work with the Department of Rehabilitation and Correction to respond to them, spokeswoman Karen Cutler said in an email.
 Last year, the state awarded Aramark a $110 million deal to feed some 50,000 Ohio prisoners beginning in September and running through June 30, 2015.

 NEWARK, N.J.— A former senior vice president of a supermarket chain who sold more than $1.2 million worth of concert and sports tickets meant for the store for his own gain has been sentenced to three years in prison.

 *BP shares slump after court ruling.
 NEW YORK, Sept 4- U.S. stocks ended down on Thursday, retreating from intraday records for the S&P and Dow, as a decline in energy shares sapped an earlier rally following the European Central Bank's new stimulus measures.